ChaoukiBenIssaid/SQL/README.md

 # SQL
 In this repisotory, I will showcase how to connect to a SQLite database and query it using the python module 'sqlite3'.
+To ensure that the notebooks are displayed, I'm using nbviewer to avoid any potential problem in case the notebooks are not well displayed on Github.

 - [Analyzing CIA Factbook Data](https://nbviewer.jupyter.org/github/Chaoukib/SQL/blob/master/notebook_factbook.ipynb)